Isotopes of germanium

 Germanium (32Ge) has five naturally occurring isotopes, 70Ge, 72Ge, 73Ge, 74Ge, and 76Ge.
-Of these, 76Ge is very slightly radioactive, decaying by double beta decay with a half-life of 1.78 × 1021 years (130 billion times the age of the universe).
+Of these, 76Ge is very slightly radioactive, undergoing double beta decay with a half-life of 2.02 × 1021 years (over 100 billion times the age of the universe).

-Stable 74Ge is the most common isotope, having a natural abundance of approximately 36%.
-76Ge is the least common with a natural abundance of approximately 7%.
-When bombarded with alpha particles, the isotopes 72Ge and 76Ge will generate stable 75As and 77Se, releasing high energy electrons in the process.
+Stable 74Ge is the most common isotope, having a natural abundance of 36.52%; 76Ge is the least common with a natural abundance of 7.75%.

-At least 27 radioisotopes have also been synthesized ranging in atomic mass from 58 to 89.
-The most stable of these is 68Ge, decaying by electron capture with a half-life of 270.95 d.
-It decays to the medically useful positron-emitting isotope 68Ga.
+At least 27 additional radioisotopes have also been synthesized ranging in atomic mass from 58 to 89.
+The most stable of these is 68Ge, decaying by electron capture with a half-life of 271.05 days, whose daughter is the medically useful positron-emitting isotope 68Ga.
 (See gallium-68 generator for notes on the source of this isotope, and its medical use.)
-The least stable known germanium isotope is 60Ge with a half-life of 30 ms.
+The next after that is 71Ge, also decaying by electron capture with half-life 11.468 days, and the rest are all less than two days, most under two hours.

-While most of germanium's radioisotopes decay by beta decay, 61Ge and 65Ge can also decay by β+-delayed proton emission.
-84Ge through 87Ge also have minor β−-delayed neutron emission decay paths.
+While most of germanium's radioisotopes decay by beta decay - β+ for isotopes lighter than 74-76, and β- for those heavier - isotopes as heavy as 65Ge can also decay by β+-delayed proton emission, and those as light as 84Ge by β−-delayed neutron emission.

 76Ge is used in experiments on the nature of neutrinos, by searching for neutrinoless double beta decay.